-The model suggests a shift in the family-planning moment from a subjective focus on just the parents, to an objective focus that considers the interests of the potential child, the parents, and the community.
+The model suggests a shift in family planning from a subjective focus on just the parents, to an objective focus that considers the interests of the potential child, the parents, and the community.

 It’s all about this: Smaller families working together to give every child a fair start in life.

 Here’s how the Fair Start family planning model works:

 - Every child deserves a fair start in life, relative to their peers.